michaelgrund/GMT-plotting/README.md

 If you make use of the content in this repository please acknowledge my PhD thesis in whose framework several of the figures were developed:

 - Grund, M. (2019), Exploring geodynamics at different depths with shear wave splitting, Dissertation, Karlsruhe Institute of Technology (KIT), https://doi.org/10.5445/IR/1000091425

+### GMT_scan_SKS_SKKS_areas

+Script and files for visualizing SKS-SKKS pierce point areas in the D" layer around a network in Fennoscandia (see final figure below).

 ### GMT_scan_tectonic